FanyouWu/EC441Assignments/week01/README.md

 ![ICMP Capture](screenshots/4f118bf1018954d88231adce4ccb9ed1.png)

 ### Observations
-- ICMP Echo Request (Type 8) and Echo Reply (Type 0) packets were observed.
+- ICMP echo request and reply packets are captured successfully.
-- The TTL field decreases as packets pass through routers, preventing infinite routing loops.
+- The source and destination addresses match the ping command.
-- Sequence numbers increase with each request, confirming packet order.
+- The TTL value decreases across routers, which prevents packets from looping forever.
-- Packet-level inspection reveals protocol details not visible from command-line tools alone.
+- Packet details in Wireshark provide more information than command-line tools.

 ---

 ## Conclusion
-This experiment demonstrates how ICMP is used to test connectivity and measure latency, and how traceroute reveals routing paths through TTL expiration.
+This lab shows how ping and traceroute work in real networks and how ICMP is used for connectivity testing.
-Wireshark enables direct inspection of packet headers and protocol behavior, providing deeper insight into real network communication.
+Using Wireshark makes it possible to directly see packet headers and protocol behavior, which helps understand how data actually travels on the Internet.

 ---